-&lt;sup>3 In this paper some thought experiments and one real story are considered as examples.
+&lt;sup>4 In this paper some thought experiments and one real story are considered as examples.
 One of the thought experiments is as follows: the wife of a president of a state lottery turns out to be its winner.
-Recently I learned that this example is not so far from real life as one could think: in 2000 BBC reported that "Zimbabwean President Robert Mugabe has won the top prize [about \$2600] in a lottery organised by a partly state-owned bank" (http://news.bbc.co.uk/2/hi/africa/621895.stm).
+Recently I learned that this example is not so far from the real life as one could think: in 2000 BBC reported that "Zimbabwean President Robert Mugabe has won the top prize [about \$2600] in a lottery organised by a partly state-owned bank" (http://news.bbc.co.uk/2/hi/africa/621895.stm).

-Figure 1: "Putin's grid" in 2018 [15].
-Note that vertical and horizontal lines are formed by data points (and not the added grid lines).
+Fig. 1.
+"Putin's grid" in 2018 [15].
+Note that vertical and horizontal lines are formed by data points, they are not the added grid lines.